Iglesia de Jesús de Miramar

 Iglesia de Jesús de Miramar is the second largest church in Cuba.
 It is located in the Roman Catholic Archdiocese of San Cristobal de la Habana.

 It was begun in 1948 and inaugurated on May 28, 1953.
 It is constructed in the Romanesque-Byzantine style.
 Its architects were Eugenio Cosculluela (1893–1978) y, Guido Sutter.
-The church is located at Quinta Ave Esquina an 82 (5th avenue at the corner of 82nd street), Miramar, La Habana, Cuba.
+The church is located at Quinta Ave esquina de 82 (5th avenue at the corner of 82nd street), Miramar, La Habana, Cuba.